jmoenig/Snap/DEVLOG.md

     * metaprogramming support for "collapse" labels in variadic inputs
     * metaprogramming support for c-slots with loop arrows (number: 15, spec: "ca", mnemonic: "loop")
     * variadic "collapse" (prefix label) support for custom blocks
+    * metaprogramming support for "expand" (slot prefix) labels in variadic inputs
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming